Norris Porcelain Basin - Features east of the central boardwalk to Pinwheel Geyser (II)

 Next a cluster of perpetual spouters at the northern edge the Porcelain Springs is pictured.
 The large one in background is existing for many years, the smaller ones around it mostly come and go quickly.

-Four years later, a close-up of the rightmost spouter on the picture reveals the rapid formation of terraces, which already buried the perpetual spouter in front of the feature.
+Four years later, a close-up of the rightmost spouter in the picture reveals the rapid formation of terraces, which already buried the perpetual spouter in front of the feature.

 Across the boardwalk from the Porcelain Springs trees largely obscure the view in a southward direction.
 Some hot springs are located among or behind the trees, for example NPBNN022.